-Compare the best broadband deals in Monaghan to make sure you get the best broadband package.
+Compare broadband packages and bundles in Monaghan to make sure you get the best broadband deal.

 When you’re comparing deals and bundles there are a few things you should think about.
 Typically, price will be an important factor, and you’ll also want to consider broadband speed and contract length.